 Using or selling drugs is strictly prohibited in Greece.
 The country has some of the strictest drug laws in Europe.
 You are prohibited to use even light drugs, like marijuana.
 Tourists do not form exceptions in the application of these drug laws.

-Women do not need to be afraid walking alone in Greece, just stay away from some specific areas of Athens at night.
+Women do not need to be afraid of walking alone in Greece, just stay away from some specific areas of Athens at night.
 Any other time in any other place is safe.
-No reason to be worry at all in all the touristy areas like Plaka.
+No reason to worry at all in all the touristy areas like Plaka.

-Lock valuable in your hotel safes
+Lock valuables in your hotel safes

 Pay attention when you cross a street because car drivers seem to totally ignore pedestrian signs.
 Do not expect that they will slow down when you cross the street.
 They are more likely to make an abrupt turn past you than slow down.

 No bay watchers

 Very few beaches in Greece have bay watchers, so pay attention when you swim.
 The Greek sea is not dangerous but you never know, especially if you are not a prompt swimmer.
 Better go where the locals go, just to avoid any water wells, urchins or jellyfish.
 Pay extra attention when the beach is pretty remote or if you go for a night swim.
 Never go for a night swim in a beach you haven't experienced.

 In case of emergencies, dial 100 for police and 166 for hospital care.

 It would not be advisable to trek in some areas by yourself.
 Some parts of the islands and the mainland can be extremely sparsely-populated and it may take you hours to reach a village or meet someone.
 Always take water with you.

 Drink a lot of water if you go to Athens in the middle of the summer.
 Temperatures can get very high and this way you will avoid dehydration.